carpentries-incubator/ml4bio-workshop/_episodes/04-random-forests.md

 We previously examined decision trees.
 One of their main weaknesses is their tendancy to overfit if the tree is allowed to get too deep.
-In training a decision tree we often have to therefore alter the decison tree's parameters to keep it a "generalist", instead of allowing it to overly specialize and overfit. *Milica's Comment: I struggled with this... can we find a better way to say this?*
+In training a decision tree we often have to therefore alter the decison tree's parameters to keep it a "generalist", instead of allowing it to overly specialize and overfit.

 Random forests deals with the problem of overfitting by creating multiple trees, with each tree trained slighly differently so it overfits differently.
 Random forests is a classifier that combines a large number of decision trees.
 The decisions of each tree are then combined to make the final classification.
-This "team of specialists" approach random forests take often outperforms the "single generalist" approach of decision trees. *Milica's Comment: Same as the above, can we reword this somehow?*
+This "team of specialists" approach random forests take often outperforms the "single generalist" approach of decision trees.
+Multiple overfitting classifiers are put together to reduce the overfitting.

 ### Why is it called "random" forests?